doubt72/heimdall/README.md

 These describe the various components of the Heimdall system:

-* `script`: ruby DSL code that gets executed by the Heimdall server to render a visual (see below).
+* `script`: ruby DSL code that gets executed by the Heimdall server to render a visual _block_ which corresponds with a Heimdall _visual_ of the same name written in Javascript (see below).
 Can contain configuration code to affect the appearance and behavior of the visual.

-* `module`: a.k.a., query module: this is a Chef class that sets up queries and actions against something (like an external server) that is called from a Heimdall visual to retrieve the data it needs.
+* `query module`: a.k.a., module: this is a Chef class that sets up queries and actions against something (like an external server) that is called from a Heimdall visual to retrieve the data it needs.

-* `visual`: a.k.a., Heimdall visual: a Javascript function registered with the Heimdall Javascript library that renders itself in the supplied div.
+* `Heimdall visual`: a.k.a., visual: a Javascript function registered with the Heimdall Javascript library that renders itself in the supplied div.
+Corresponds with a visual _block_ of the same name in the script DSL.

 * `query`: a named function registered with the Heimdall server to return data.
   Supplied by a module, called from a visual.